znalbert/roll-them-bones/README.md

 This is an opinionated boilerplate for newbs looking to get into the world of HTML, CSS, and JavaScript development.

 ## Editor - VS Code
-I was loathe to admit it that Microsoft came out with a product that I really, truly like.
-That being said, when I look at all the trade-offs for an editor, I do not know of another free editor that is as well-supported, full-featured, and active in plugin development.
+When I look at all the trade-offs for an editor, I do not know of another free editor that is as well-supported, full-featured, and active in plugin development.
 If you're some Vim wizard or Emacs god, fine.
-Otherwise, use VS Code to get up and running as painlessly as possible.
+Otherwise, use VS Code to get up and running as quickly and painlessly as possible.

 ### Plugins
 There are a bunch that I'd recommend, but depending on the project you'll want to enable/disable some via your Workspace Settings.